What is Airbnb?

 - Travellers have the option to search for a property by filtering them according to rent, amenities provided, location etc.

-- Travellers can book a space by paying through the portal.
+- Travellers can instant book a space by paying through the portal.

 - Airbnb has a vast network of freelance photographers in all major cities of the world who go to a location and click high-definition photographs of the property.

 - The high quality photographs get more responses and the freelance photographers are paid by Airbnb directly.

 Airbnb Business Model Canvas

 The business model canvas of Airbnb explains the key partners, key activities, key resources, value propositions, customer relations, channels, and customer segments of Airbnb.
 Along with this, the cost structure and revenue streams of Airbnb have also been listed.
 Check it out: